QubesOS/qubes-doc/common-tasks/usb.md

 to determine if it is a USB mass storage device, to read its configuration, etc.
 This happens even if the drive is then assigned and mounted in another qube.

 To avoid this risk, it is possible to prepare and utilize a USB qube.
-However, Xen does not yet provide working PVUSB functionality, so only USB mass storage devices can be passed to individual qubes.

 For this reason, you may wish to avoid using a USB qube if you do not have a USB controller free of input devices and programmable devices, although Qubes R3.1